Treats certain types of cancer called cutaneous T-cell lymphoma (CTCL) and peripheral T-cell lymphoma (PTCL).

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Make sure your doctor knows if you are also using St. John's wort, medicine for heart rhythm problems (such as amiodarone, disopyramide, dofetilide, flecainide, procainamide, propafenone, quinidine, sotalol, Betapace®, Cardioquin®, Cordarone®, Norpace®, Quinaglute®, Procanbid®, Rythmol®, Tambocor®, or Tikosyn®), medicine to treat HIV or AIDS (such as atazanavir, indinavir, nelfinavir, ritonavir, saquinavir, Crixivan®, Fortovase®, Invirase®, Norvir®, or Viracept®), medicine to treat an infection (such as clarithromycin, itraconazole, ketoconazole, telithromycin, voriconazole, Biaxin®, Ketek®, Nizoral®, or Sporanox®), or medicine to treat depression (such as nefazodone, Serzone®).
-Tell your doctor if you are also using dexamethasone (Decadron®), medicine for seizures (such as carbamazepine, phenobarbital, phenytoin, Dilantin®, or Tegretol®), medicine for tuberculosis (rifabutin, rifampin, rifapentine, Mycobutin®, Priftin®, Rifadin®, or Rimactane®), or a blood thinner (such as warfarin, Coumadin®).
+Tell your doctor if you are also using dexamethasone (Decadron®), medicine for seizures (such as carbamazepine, phenobarbital, phenytoin, Dilantin®, or Tegretol®), medicine for tuberculosis (rifabutin, rifampin, rifapentine, Mycobutin®, Priftin®, Rifadin®, or Rimactane®), or a blood thinner (such as warfarin, Coumadin®, or Jantoven®).

 Warnings While Using This Medicine